CoolToday Park: Construction

-By September 2017, crews had started preparatory studies and surveys of the site.
-On September 1, 2017, the Braves announced Mike Dunn as the new Vice President of Florida Operations.
-Dunn oversaw development of the new spring-training complex and on October 16, 2017, local officials and team executives formally broke ground on the site of the planned $100 million stadium complex.
-Braves Vice Chairman John Schuerholz welcomed a crowd of more than 100 fans, residents and local elected officials as new "friends and neighbors” to the team during a short opening ceremony in the sweltering heat.
+By September 2017, preliminary site work, including studies and surveying, was underway at the future stadium location.
+On September 1, 2017, the Braves named Mike Dunn as Vice President of Florida Operations.
+Dunn was placed in charge of development for the new spring training complex, and on October 16, 2017, team officials and local leaders held a formal groundbreaking for the planned $100 million facility.
+During the brief ceremony, Braves Vice Chairman John Schuerholz addressed more than 100 attendees, including fans, residents, and elected officials, welcoming them as new partners in the project despite hot weather conditions.

-Sarasota-based Tandem Construction and Southfield, MI based Barton Malow was in charge of project.
+Sarasota-based Tandem Construction and Michigan-based Barton Malow were in charge of the project.
 The construction schedule was to complete the stadium in time for when pitchers and catchers report to camp in February 2019.
 However, on January 31, 2018, the Braves announced they would extend their lease with Disney's ESPN Wide World of Sports through April 2019 "to ensure there is enough time to complete” the new facility.
 The team held their 2019 spring training at Disney and played their final spring training home game at the new facility.

 In June 2018, 30% of the construction was complete.
 On December 4, 2018, North Port announced a 20-year stadium naming-rights deal with CoolToday, a local air conditioning, heating, plumbing and electrical services company, in which the park's name was unveiled: CoolToday Park.
-At the completion of the park the costs for the project had increased to $140 million.
+At the completion of the park, the costs for the project increased to $140 million.